aminaelashry/amina.elashry/README.md

 - [ACM](https://dl.acm.org/profile/99659904727)
 - Portfolio materials (Resume, CV, Portfolio) available upon request

 I'm always looking to explore new areas and take on interesting projects.
-The best way to reach me is via LinkedIn or email, would be happy to connect!
+The best way to reach me is via LinkedIn or email; I would be happy to connect!
 Please reach out with any questions, ideas, opportunities, or just want to chat.
 Take care.